False MovementsSix Dangerous Teachings Within the Visible Church

 The Emergent Church Movement gets its name from the idea that a new church should appear on the scene for a world that is “searching” and changing.
 The primary goal is to be relevant and sensitive to the culture, always engaged and listening.
 This results in an emphasis on subjective feelings rather than objective truth.
 “Absolute truths” are evidently the unpardonable sins in this movement.
 The Emergent Church is “missional” in its approach to ministry and at its out-set would probably have much rather had a small group meeting on a porch somewhere than find itself in a formal church setting.
 On our Emergent Church page, you can read more about the Emergent Church’s roots, teachings, teachers and leaders.

 The term Spiritual Formation is used quite differently today than it was once intended for or the Scriptural use.
 Scriptural ideas such as sanctification, discipleship, prayer, and silence have taken on new meanings in many universities and seminaries under the heading of Spiritual Formations (also Spiritual Disciplines).
 Many churches and pastors have adopted the new meanings as well.
 They instead stress things such as: contemplative spirituality, contemplative prayer, centering prayer, visualization, cosmic christ, practicing the presence, sacred reading (lectio divina), entering the silence, prayer labyrinths, ancient wisdom, enneagrams, and automatic writing.
-On our Spiritual Formations page, you can read more about Spiritual Formation’s roots, teachings, teachers and leaders.
+You can read more in-depth about Spiritual Formations on our Spiritual Formations page.